Pokepoison/Challenge-Assignment-1/README.md

 ## Usage

-This webpage is used for pratical debugging of the code and to show a clean representation of a business model webpage.
+ This is a codebase follows accessibility standards that is optimized for search engines.
+ In the main header click on search engine optimization, online reputation management, or Social Media Marketing to go dirctly to set topic.

 ## Credits